tendermint/spec/rfc/004-abci++.md

 *Note, APIs in this section will change after Vote Extensions, we list the adjusted APIs further in the proposal.*

-Prepare proposal allows the block proposer to perform application-dependent work in a block, to lower the amount of work the rest of the network must do.
+The Prepare Proposal phase allows the block proposer to perform application-dependent work in a block, to lower the amount of work the rest of the network must do.
 This enables batch optimizations to a block, which has been empirically demonstrated to be a key component for scaling.
-Prepare Proposal introduces the following ABCI method
+This phase introduces the following ABCI method

 ```rust
 fn PrepareProposal(Block) -> BlockData